laceywash31700/Lacey_W_Reading_Notes/class-2-reading.md

 *linux treats files as they are orginally for example you can rename a file.jpg as file.txt later is still a text file but linux still treats it as the former a image now that makes thing tricky to determine what the file is so use this command to find out what the file originally is.*
 - file

+# Shorthands

+- (~) tilde- this is short hand for the home directory
+- (.) dot- this is short hand for your current file you are in
+- (..) dotdot- this is shorthand for the parent file you can do any way you like but I hope that helps

 # Hidden Files

+linux will sometimes have hidden files or as I like to call them sneaky links they are denoted by the (.) dot before a files name for example (.file.jpg) there are loads of reasons for having hidden files and to be honest I dont fully understand why yet but, if you wanted to see those hidden file because a (ls) command would not let you see them first hand you could use this command
+    - (ls -a)